scikit-learn-contrib/qolmat/examples/benchmark_impu_predicter.md

 If a p-value < 5%, the null hypothesis that the median is negative can be rejected at a confidence level of 5% in favor of the alternative that the median is greater than zero.

-## Prediction performance: Imputation conditional vs Imputation constant
+## Performance gain for prediction: Imputation conditional vs Imputation constant

 - Imputation conditional: KNN, MICE, RPCA, Diffusion